Dartmouth-CS50-Fall2021-Prioleau/tse-alansun17904/querier/README.md

 it will then proceed to search the file produced by the indexer for webpages that most closely match the given query.

-The querier will the return a list of URLs and their respective scores to the user. *Please note that I was unable to implement a sorting functionality that would allow the query to sort its results before presenting it to the user.*
+The querier will the return a list of URLs and their respective scores to the user.

 ## Usage
 To run the querier, one needs to first compile the program by running the following sequences